TLP Weekend Edition (June 7-8, 2025)

 📰 “Disdain for the Less Educated Is the Last Acceptable Prejudice,” by Michael Sandel.
 An oldie but a goodie—one that remains as relevant as ever.
-In the lead-up to the 2020 election, Harvard philosophy professor Michael Sandel argued that the Democratic Party, whose coalition is home to a growing number of credentialed professionals, had erroneously come to believe that the only way for people to get ahead in a post-industrial age was through more formal education.
+In the lead-up to the 2020 election, Harvard philosophy professor Michael Sandel argued that the Democratic Party, whose coalition is home to a growing number of credentialed professionals, had erroneously come to believe that the only way for people to get ahead in a post-industrial age was through acquiring more formal education.
 But, as Sandel writes:

 The politicians espousing [this] have missed the insult implicit in the meritocratic society they are offering: If you did not go to college, and if you are not flourishing in the new economy, your failure must be your own fault…By telling workers that their inadequate education is the reason for their troubles, meritocrats moralize success and failure and unwittingly promote credentialism—an insidious prejudice against those who do not have college degrees…